nusoff01/jumbos-gsd/README.txt

 TECHNICAL IMPLEMENTATION

 Technologies used - On the backend, we will be using the Express framework and Node.js, and mongodb as our storage.
-On the frontend, backbone.js will be used extesively, as well as some JQuery.
-Pure CSS modules will be used for design